 Animal Track Investigation

 One of my favorite things to do outside is to walk along the creek near our house.
 It winds through woods and grassy areas and attracts wildlife of all kinds.
-We have seen minnow, frogs, crayfish, turtles, the occasional great blue heron, beaver, mink, raccoon, opossum, whitetail deer….lots of creatures.
+We have seen minnow, frogs, crayfish, turtles, the occasional great blue heron, beaver, mink, turkey, skunk, raccoon, opossum, whitetail deer… lots of creatures.

-We don’t see animals every time we visit the creek, but we do always find something just as exciting in the soft earth beside the water – animal tracks!
+We don’t see animals every time we visit the creek, but we do always find something just as exciting in the soft earth beside the water – evidence of animals that have been there.
+How?
+One way is seeing their tracks!

 3 Steps of Animal Track Investigations

 Tracks tell a story.
 They tell about an animal’s habits and territory.
-It’s up to those investigating those track to put the story together step by step.
+It’s up to those investigating those tracks to put the story together step by step.

 Identification